 The regression coefficient of positive income (X1) is 0.12, it means that the relationship between the two variables is "unidirectional", it can be said that if the level of consumer income tends to rise in the sense that the income has meemnuhi main needs and main, and the nature of routine Received every month, this will have a strong impetus effect in making the decision to buy a motorcycle.
-Another meaning that higher income declines, consumers will increasingly consider deciding to buy a motorcycle.
+Another meaning that higher income / stable then the higher the interest and encouragement of consumers to immediately buy a motorcycle.
+Conversely, if the income declines, consumers will increasingly consider deciding to buy a motorcycle.
 Changes in consumer decisions to buy a motorcycle in the direction of changes in the rise and fall of the income level of a person received every month.
-If the income gets bigger, then the greater the impetus to immediately buy a motorcycle.
+If the income gets bigger, then the greater the impetus to 4 mediately buy a motorcycle.